-- 28 Considering the TOE, three types of environments are defined: - Development environment corresponding to phase 2, - Production environment corresponding to phase 3, - Operational environment, including phase 1 and from phase 4 to phase 7.
+33 Considering the TOE, three types of environments are defined:

+- Development environment corresponding to phase 2, - Production environment corresponding to phase 3 and optionally 4, - Operational environment, including phase 1 and from phase 4 or 5 to phase 7.

-3.3.1 TOE Development Environment
+3.3.1 TOE development environment

-- To ensure security, the environment in which the development takes place is secured with controllable accesses having traceability.
-Furthermore, all authorised personnel involved fully understand the importance and the strict implementation of defined security procedures. - The development begins with the TOE's specification.
-All parties in contact with sensitive information are required to abide by Non-Disclosure Agreements. - Design and development of the IC then follows, together with the dedicated and engineering software and tools development.
+- 34 To ensure security, the environment in which the development takes place is secured with controllable accesses having traceability.
+Furthermore, all authorised personnel involved fully understand the importance and the strict implementation of defined security procedures. - 35 The development begins with the TOE's specification.
+All parties in contact with sensitive information are required to abide by Non-Disclosure Agreements. - 36 Design and development of the IC then follows, together with the dedicated and engineering software and tools development.
 The engineers use secure computer systems (preventing unauthorised access) to make their developments, simulations, verifications and generation of the TOE's databases.
 Sensitive documents, files and tools, databases on tapes, and printed circuit layout information are stored in appropriate locked cupboards/safe.
-Of paramount importance also is the disposal of unwanted data (complete electronic erasures) and documents (e.g. shredding).

-- The development centres involved in the development of the TOE are the following: ST ROUSSET and ST Ang Mo Kio, for the design activities, ST ROUSSET, for the engineering activities, ST ROUSSET for the software development activities. - Reticules and photomasks are generated from the verified IC databases; the former are used in the silicon Wafer-fab processing.
-As reticules and photomasks are generated off-site, they are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products.
-During the transfer of sensitive data electronically, procedures are established to ensure that the data arrive only at the destination and are not accessible at intermediate stages (e.g. stored on a buffer server where system administrators make backup copies). - The authorized sub-contractors involved in the TOE mask manufacturing can be DNP Japan and DPE ITALY.
+Of paramount importance also is the disposal of unwanted data (complete electronic erasures) and documents (e.g. shredding). - 37 The development centres involved in the development of the TOE are the following: ST ROUSSET (FRANCE) and ST ANG MO KIO (SINGAPORE), for the design activities, ST ROUSSET (FRANCE), for the engineering activities, ST ROUSSET (FRANCE) for the software development activities. - 38 Reticules and photomasks are generated from the verified IC databases; the former are used in the silicon Wafer-fab processing.
+As reticules and photomasks are generated offsite, they are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products.
+During the transfer of sensitive data electronically, procedures are established to ensure that the data arrive only at the destination and are not accessible at intermediate stages (e.g. stored on a buffer server where system administrators make backup copies). - 39 The authorized sub-contractors involved in the TOE mask manufacturing can be DNP (JAPAN) and DPE (ITALY).